rgluys/Python-Fundamentals/README.md

 ![function1](function1.png)

-This function flips the sign  from 'X's" to "O's" which is used to signify who's turn it is.
+This function adds each unique row of the board to a variable then builds the board from these variables then prints them to the screen.
+The function flips the sign  from 'X's" to "O's" which is used to signify who's turn it is.
 Next, the function calls 'victor_for'.
 The victor_for' is a function that determines if a player has scored 3-in-a-row.
 The game is ends when one player scores 3-in-a-row.
 If there is no winner, then this function calls a distinct function for each player that handles each their move.
 This example demonstrates basic operations, data types, and logical expressions including if/else statements.

 ![function2](function2.png)

 Here is the output of the function:  A drawn empty board and the first move by the PC.
-An "X" at position 5.
+An "X" is placed at position 5.

 ![functionresult](functionresult.png)